Polymer/old-docs-site/1.0/docs/devguide/feature-overview.md

 subtitle: Developer guide
 ---

-**Note:** Polymer 0.9 and this document are a WORK IN PROGRESS and APIs are subject to change.
-{: .alert .alert-error }

 The Polymer library provides a set of features for creating custom elements.
 These features are designed to make it easier and faster to make custom elements that work like standard DOM elements.
 With a standard DOM element, you might expect: